 Method 7: Use an Office Store Web Add-In

-When you use an Exchange or Outlook.com account in Outlook 2013 or Outlook 2016, you can also use a different type of add-in that you can install via the Office Store button on the Home tab.
+When you use an Exchange or Outlook.com account in Outlook 2013, 2016, 2019 or Office 365, you can also use a different type of add-in that you can install via the Office Store button on the Home tab.

 The benefit of these add-ins is that they also work with Outlook on the Web (OWA) and Outlook for Mac with support for the Outlook app on iOS and Android coming later as well.